rhaiscript/book/src/language/strings-chars.md

 In Rhai a string is the same as an array of Unicode characters and can be directly indexed (unlike Rust).

-This is similar to most other languages where strings are internally represented not as UTF-8 but as arrays of multi-byte Unicode characters.
+This is similar to most other languages where strings are stored internally not as UTF-8 but as UCS-16 or UCS-32.

 Individual characters within a Rhai string can also be replaced just as if the string is an array of Unicode characters.

 In Rhai, there are also no separate concepts of `String` and `&str` as in Rust.

+### Performance Considerations of Character Indexing

+Although Rhai exposes a string as a simple array of `char` which can be directly indexed to get at a particular character, internally the string is still stored as UTF-8 (native Rust `String`s).

+All indexing operations require walking through the entire UTF-8 string to find the offset of the particular character position, and therefore is much slower than simple array indexing.

+This implementation detail is hidden from the user but has a performance implication.

+Avoid large scale character-based processing of strings; instead, build an actual [array] of characters (via the `split()` method) which can then be manipulated efficiently.

 Examples